BANZSL

-British, Australian and New Zealand Sign Language (BANZSL), is the language of which British Sign Language (BSL), Auslan and New Zealand Sign Language (NZSL) may be considered dialects.
-These three languages may be considered dialects of a single language (BANZSL) due to their use of the same grammar, manual alphabet, and the high degree of lexical overlap.
-The term BANZSL was coined by Trevor Johnston and Adam Schembri.
+British, Australian and New Zealand Sign Language (BANZSL, /ˈbænzəl/), or the British Sign Language (BSL) family, is a language family or grouping encompassing three related sign languages: British Sign Language, Auslan and New Zealand Sign Language (NZSL).
+The term BANZSL was coined informally by the linguists Trevor Johnston and Adam Schembri in the early 2000s.
+However, in 2024, Schembri remarked that the Wikipedia article on BANZSL had begun describing it with the more specific or authoritative meaning of "the language from which modern BSL and Auslan and New Zealand sign language have descended", a meaning that "took on a life of its own—something that we didn't intend".
+As a result, Schembri says he and Johnston have disowned the term due to pushback from Deaf communities, concerned that it is replacing the names of each of the three languages.

-BSL, Auslan and NZSL all have their roots in a deaf sign language used in Britain during the 19th century.
+BSL, Auslan and NZSL all have their roots in a Deaf sign language used in Britain during the 19th century.
+The three languages in question are related in their use of similar grammar, manual alphabet, and high degree of lexical overlap.

-American Sign Language and BANZSL are unrelated sign languages.
-However, there is still significant overlap in vocabulary, probably due largely to relatively recent borrowing of lexicon by signers of all three dialects of BANZSL, with many younger signers unaware which signs are recent imports.
+American Sign Language and the BANZSL varieties are not part of the same language family.
+However, there is still significant overlap in vocabulary, probably due largely to relatively recent borrowing of lexicon by signers of all three BANZSL varieties, with many younger signers unaware which signs are recent imports.

 Between Auslan, BSL and NZSL, 82% of signs are identical (per Swadesh lists).
 When considering identical as well as similar or related signs there are 98% cognate signs between the languages.
 By comparison, ASL and BANZSL have only 31% signs identical, or 44% cognate.

 According to Henri Wittmann (1991), Swedish Sign Language also descends from BSL.
 From Swedish SL arose Portuguese Sign Language and Finnish Sign Language, the latter with local admixture; Danish Sign Language is largely mutually intelligible with Swedish SL, though Wittmann places it in the French Sign Language family.

+Anderson (1979) instead suggested that Swedish Sign, German Sign and British Sign share one origin in a "North-West European" sign language.